 Every state in the country has cities that are now built around roundabouts.
 Carmel, Indiana, has more than 150.
 They were unfamiliar there too, once.

 The intersection at Durango and Yuma will see traffic for decades.
 The decisions about how it gets built are being made right now, in public records, by people whose names are on the documents.
-The math on what those decisions are worth in human terms is also public.

 It deserves to be read.